Whether you sell clothing, jewelry, or rare vintage finds, your business needs an eye-catching boutique logo to get noticed.

 As a standalone store, you have the opportunity to create a unique brand identity that beckons to passersby as they window shop.

 To compete with others in this creative industry, you’ll need to design a logo that is up to the standards of the top boutiques around.
-For some design inspiration, check out these boutique logos that have made it big.
-Then, when you’re ready to do some creating of our own, scroll down for boutique logo design best practices!
+For some design inspiration, check out logo ideas for industries relevant to your boutique specialty.
+Then, when you’re ready to do some logo creation of your own, scroll down for boutique logo design best practices!